5 Tips for a Champagne Shower on a Beer Budget

 - Ready for tile base – While a ready for tile pan is more expensive than a mortared base made at the site for a tile shower, this type of base will save on labor time and is waterproof so you won’t have to worry about leaks down the road.
 The ready for tile base is available in custom sizes for about 15% more than a standard base (note: with a ready for tile base you will have the extra cost of adding tile to the top surface)

-- Stone solid surface pan – The stone solid surface pan comes in a wide variety of standard shapes and sizes in 35 different colors.
+- Stone solid surface pan – The stone solid surface pan (sometimes called a cultured marble shower base) comes in a wide variety of standard shapes and sizes in 35 different colors.
 This pan is more durable than the other two options mentioned above – but it will also be more costly.
 It is a sound long-term investment – but the pricing will be more like an expensive beer!

 Tip 2 – Choose wall surrounds which are high on looks and low on maintenance

-Most shower remodeling projects are started because (A) the existing base or walls are cracked, yellowing badly stained or leaking (B) there is a tub in the alcove space and the owner wants to convert to a shower or (C) the existing area is downright ugly.
+Most shower remodeling projects are started because (A) the existing base or walls are cracked, yellowing badly stained or leaking (B) there is a tub in the alcove space and the owner wants to convert to a shower or (C) the existing shower or bathtub is downright ugly and/or they’ve ‘had it up to here’ (as your Mom used to say to you) with grout maintenance.

 - Idea 1 Large Format Tiles – Bigger sized tiles are a hot bathroom trend and they have the dual benefit of reducing the number of grout joints.